 We are working to develop our own framework to increase our understanding of climate-related risks and opportunities in the investment portfolio.
 The works has been focused on equity investments so far.

 The portfolio’s climate-related risks may be either physical risks or financial risks related to companies’ transition to a low-carbon economy.
 These risks have different time horizons.
 Physical risks might be exposure to extreme weather events such as floods, droughts or heat waves.
 Transition risks include regulatory changes, technological innovations and evolving consumer preferences.
 The risks we face as an investor are not the same as the risks managed by individual companies.
 The price of the assets an investor buys, and the degree to which this price reflects climate risks, affects the financial risks.

-In line with TCFD recommendations, we are currently working to understand different climate scenarios and their impact on our portfolio.
+Gjensidigestiftelsen supports the Paris Agreement, and in line with the recommendations from the TCFD, we are currently working to understand different climate scenarios and their impact on our portfolio.
 Scenario analyses are useful for exploring the consequences of different actions, whether passive or active.
 They help us illustrate different outcomes and better understand the processes over long time periods with given levels of uncertainty.
 We are working on assessing different methodological tools for climate scenarios that can give us a broad and deep understanding of where and how climate risk might affect individual companies and the portfolio as a whole.
 For example, we look at how possible future regulation in the form of carbon pricing and carbon quotas might impact on different companies, sectors and regions.
 The aim of this work is eventually to be able to understand how climate risks could affect portfolio returns.

 We have been analysing the equity portfolio’s carbon footprint since 2018.
 This analysis provides an insight into the level of greenhouse gas emissions from the companies we are invested in.
 It can also provide an insight into risks and opportunities across sectors.